-If you have more than one computer, and you're behind a router, try scanning your own computers from within your network, with and wthout the firewalls running.
+It's up to you if you want to also use a firewall.
+Routers protect you from inbound hazards, if you want to control outbound traffic, or protect computers on your network from each other, you may want to consider a firewall.
+If you have more than one computer, and you're behind a router, try scanning your own computers from within your network, with and without the firewalls running.
 That way you'll know what your vulnerabilities are if you ever need to connect without the router.
 By doing the testing behind the router on your own computers you're safe from the hazards of the internet.
 One tool you can use for that is Superscan4.
 Go to Foundstone.com click on the Resources tab, then Free Tools then Scanning Tools.
 You can download it from that page.

-To see the benefits, get your high speed connection installed, making sure that there's a firewall installed.
-Then go to ShieldsUp at GRC and run the "All Service Ports" test.
-Then put the router in and run the tests again.
-A firewall will provide similar results after some tweaking, but make more noise about it.
+For a simple test from the internet side, go to ShieldsUp at GRC and run the "All Service Ports" test.
+Routers and firewalls will provide similar results after some tweaking, but routers tend to be safe out of the box, and the firewall makes a lot more noise about it.
 (The warnings can be turned off for a firewall.)
 A couple of things to keep in mind:

 Steve's ShieldsUp page only tests 1056 ports.
 There are 65,000 ports available.
 Just for TCP.
-And another 65,000 UDP ports.
+And another 65,000 EDP ports.
 There are vulnerabilities associated with many of them, and new ones being found all the time.
-Plus specific ports opened up by programs you could have running (perhaps without your knowledge) on your computer.
+Specific ports may have been opened up by programs you have running (perhaps without your knowledge) on your computer.
 People scanning for open ports can check any or all of them.
-There are more comprehensive tests available at Broadbandreports.com.
-The Port Scan is pretty thorough, or you can try the full scan, although there is usually a wait.
-Other test sites are available too if you're interested.
-Try the SpywareWarrior page for an updated list.
-Two that do relatively thorough scans are BroadbandReports and PcFlank.
+Most of the sites that used to offer comprehensive port scans have stopped, so you'll have to look around if you're interested.
+Or get a friend to scan your address, and you can scan theirs.

 You don't want to dawdle around before installing a firewall and/or router.
 And would be preferred.
 I get an average of 20-30 scans an hour, and that number has been increasing for a couple of years.
 Most are benign in the sense that they aren't a type that would affect my computer anyway, but at least some of them could cause problems if I didn't have some protection and/or had something installed that I didn't know about.
 If you happen to get one of those scans right away, you could be in for serious trouble.
 Worm scans are very common and the lifespan of an unprotected XP computer on the internet can be measured in minutes unless your ISP happens to be blocking the ports that will infect it.
 Many are, some aren't.
 But a router protects you from all of the known and [so far] unknown scanning vulnerabilities.

 The instructions for setting up the Linksys are in the manual and pretty simple.
 In my case the default settings worked fine for nearly everything.
 There are only 5 things I recommend checking to be sure they are setup correctly, plus a couple that are worth checking to be sure they haven't changed the defaults.
 The locations of these tabs may vary slightly depending on the version of the firmware that is in your router, sometimes they will be under the "Advanced" tab, sometimes not.
 This applies specifically to Linksys routers, but since the industry (like most) is Monkey See, Monkey Do, most other routers will probably have something similar.
 Also please bear in mind that I'm only covering settings that are related to security.
 It's worth looking over the other options to see if they'll help you.
 Some could increase the speed of your data transfers.
 There's detailed information on the various [older] versions of Linksys firmware at Hansenonline, including descriptions of what the different tabs do.
-There are good FAQs about Linksys Routers at Broadband Reports Linksys FAQ and Tips, Tricks and Firmware pages.
-For more information specific to Linksys you can check the BroadbandReports Linksys Forums.
-It's also a good idea to periodically check for firmware updates at Linksys.
+There's a good FAQs about Linksys Routers at DSLReports Linksys FAQ.
+For more information specific to Linksys you can check the DSLReports Linksys Forums.
+Whatever router you use, or if you use third party firmware it's also a good idea to periodically check for firmware updates.
 Look for your model in the dropdown list and follow the links to Firmware.
-Avoid anything that's brand new in case of bugs, but anything over a couple of weeks old is probaly a good thing to do.
-I'm going to do it soon myself.
-I'd also suggest that you grab a couple of previous versions of firmware just in case of problems.
-You'll have to browse through Linksys's ftp site to find the right ones for your model and version, but it's worth having.
+Avoid anything that's brand new in case of bugs, but anything over a couple of weeks old is probably a good thing to do.

-For some speed testing, try the Speed and Tweak Tests at BroadbandReports Tools. speedtest.net has a nice test, but it requires JavaScript and Flash.
+For some speed testing, try the Speed and Tweak Tests at DSLReports Tools.
+Speedtest.net also has a nice test, but it requires JavaScript and Flash.

 To get to the router settings, open your browser, type http://192.168.1.1 in the address bar (this address may vary with other brands of routers) and press Enter.
-Tab past the user name field to the Password box and type in "admin" without the qoutes.
+For Linksys routers tab past the user name field to the Password box and type in "admin" without the quotes.
 Then it's just a matter of using the Tabs at the top of the pages to get to different settings.

 The first thing to change is the Password.
 Since it's only accessible from your internal computer(s) behind the router you may not need to make it your most difficult password, but don't make it too easy either.
 There have been conflicting reports of a vulnerability that allows access to the log in screen from the internet.
 And of course you could make a configuration mistake.
 Some routers or firmware versions allow "Remote Administration", if yours does, be sure it's Disabled.
 Once you change the password, the next screen will require you to log in again.